 Executable StateMachines provide a powerful means of rapidly generating, executing and simulating complex state models.
 In contrast to dynamic simulation of State Charts using Enterprise Architect's Simulation engine, Executable StateMachines provide a complete language-specific implementation that can form the behavioral 'engine' for multiple software products on multiple platforms.
-Visualization of the execution uses and integrates seamlessly with the Simulation capability.
+Visualization of the execution is based on a seamless integration with the Simulation capability.
 Evolution of the model now presents fewer coding challenges.
 The code generation, compilation and execution is taken care of by Enterprise Architect.
 For those having particular requirements, each language is provided with a set of code templates.
 Templates can be customized by you to tailor the generated code in any ways you see fit.

-These topics introduce you to the basics of modeling Executable StateMachines and tell you how to generate and simulate them.
+These topics introduce you to the basics of modeling Executable StateMachines and help you to understand how to generate and simulate them.

-The creation and use of Executable StateMachines, and generating code from them, are supported by the Unified and Ultimate editions of Enterprise Architect.
+The creation and use of Executable StateMachines, and generating code from them, are supported by the Unified and Ultimate Editions of Enterprise Architect.